philou/philou.github.com/source/_posts/2016-12-21-overclocking-a-scrum-team-to-12.markdown

 * people out of sync with the daily production constraints
 * a never ending 'research' topic

 Here is a simple solution in the context I describe : add someone in the product team, and do some 2 month round robin on hard subjects.
-This should leave plenty of time to study something different, but so much time that one looses connection with the rest of the team.
+This should leave plenty of time to study something different, but not so much time that one looses connection with the rest of the team.
 Plus it brings a bit of diversity in every one's daily work.
 One issue I can think of is that working on isolation might leave someone on a bad track, regularly presenting what was done to the rest of the team might alleviate this concern.

 ## A final word